-Appendix 4 - Behaviour Plans
+Appendix 4 - Positive support plans

-What is a Behaviour Plan?
+What is a Positive support plan?

-Our Behaviour Plan is used to target those children who are displaying challenging behaviours such as disengagement and or persistent disruptive behaviours.
-Factors that may be considered include any pupil who
+Our Positive support plan is used to target those children who are displaying challenging behaviours such as disengagement and/or persistent disruptive behaviours.
+Factors that may be considered include any pupil who:

-- has had a number of fixed term exclusions - has low attendance impacting on behaviour - is showing signs of rapid deterioration in their behaviour - is at risk of failure at school through disengagement
+- has had a number of fixed term suspensions - has low attendance impacting on behaviour - is showing signs of rapid deterioration in their behaviour - is at risk of failure at school through disengagement

-Whilst there are many behaviours which may indicate the need for additional support we acknowledge that some children may be particularly at risk based on their lived experiences.
+Whilst there are many behaviours which may indicate the need for additional support, we acknowledge that some children may be particularly at risk based on their lived experiences.
 This includes:

 - Young carers

 - Travellers

 - Refugees

 - Children with chronic health problems

 - Children in families under stress e.g. bereavement, parent in prison

 - Children in transition from one phase of their education to another

 - Children with special educational needs (SEN)

 - Looked After Children

 - Children with Mental Health

-- Children who have experience adverse childhood experiences.
+- Children who have experienced adverse childhood experiences.

-With this is mind our behaviour plans are bespoke to each child and require the engagement of parents/carers to enable a joint approach.
-In some cases a graduated approach may be required and call upon additional expertise within the academy trust or through relevant agencies.
+With this in mind our positive support plans are bespoke to each child and require the engagement of parents/carers to enable a joint approach.
+In some cases, a graduated approach may be required and call upon additional expertise within the academy trust or through relevant agencies.

-The Behaviour Plan includes:
+The Positive support plan includes: